 If you travel to Quito, remember that you are 2800 meters above sea level, and Quito’s climate is changeable even in a single day.

-- Pack sunscreen with SPF 50 or above, as the sun is stronger at this altitude.
+- Pack sunscreen with SPF 50 or above, as the sun is stronger at this altitude, especially if you are hiking in South America.

 - Always carry your own personal water supply as the air is thin and dry, along with the warmth you will feel thirsty very quickly.